phatnguyenthuan1502/DistributedSystems/Summaries/"TCP-IP Sockets in Java" - Chapter 1.md

 - Servers can use any port, but the client must be able to learn what it is.
 A list of all the assigned port numbers is maintained by the numbering authority of the Internet.
 ## 1.5 What Is a Socket?
 - A socket is an abstraction through which an application may send and receive data.
+- Different types of sockets correspond to different underlying protocol suites and different stacks of protocols within a suite.
+The main types of sockets in TCP/IP today are stream sockets (uses TCP) and datagram sockets (uses UDP).
+- A TCP/IP socket is uniquely identified by an Internet address, an end-to-end protocol (TCP or UDP), and a port number.